Aflinxh/feesight-cloud/README.md

 2. **Generating a Firebase Service Account**
     - Access [Firebase](console.firebase.google.com).
 Select the project
     - Go to **Settings > Service accounts** in Firebase.
-    - Create a service account and store it in Secret Manager with the name `firebase_sak`.
+    - Create a service account and generate a new private key,select node.js and click generate a new private key.

 3. **Accessing Firebase Web App Configuration**
-    - Go to your Firebase project's overview.
+    - Check your downloaded private key.
-    - Add or create a web app.
+    - Rename the file to serviceAccountKey.json.
-    - Access the web app and copy the `firebaseConfig` value.
+    - Copy the file to the root directory.
-    - Modify the `firebaseConfig` value by adding `"databaseURL": ""` and save it to Secret Manager as `firebase_config`.
-The complete value should look like:
+    - Update your code to use these defined variables for Firebase interactions.

-      ```json
+      ```
       {
           "apiKey": "yourAPIkey",
           "authDomain": "XXXX.firebaseapp.com",